SalesVista/strings/README.md

 - `lc` (boolean) or `uc` (boolean): to transform the display value to lowercase or uppercase, respectively
 - `abbrev` (boolean): to abbreviate the display value to the first letter of each word in the string
 - `strict` (boolean, default `true`): to use an empty string (strict=true) or key (strict=false) when key not found in strings or defaults
-- `locale` (string): to make sure case-sensitivity respects rules and characters for the user's language and region
+- `locale` (string or array): to make sure case-sensitivity respects rules and characters for the user's language and region

 ## Primary API